 Social media has become an integral part of today’s society, enabling people to be socially connected anywhere in the world.
 The social media boom all started with Myspace, and led to the creation of Facebook, Twitter, Instagram, Snapchat, and more.
-Even with the many great things these platforms brought about, there are several downsides to using them.
+Even with the many great things these platforms brought about, there are several downsides to using social media.
 This includes cyberbullying, stalking, catfishing, trolling, and FOMO.
 But what is FOMO?

 What Is FOMO?

 The fear of missing out (FOMO) refers to someone feeling left out while others are enjoying experiences, having fun, and living their best lives.
 It’s a social anxiety heightened by someone’s need to feel connected with people, friends, and family.
 This term was first coined by Dr. Dan Herman.

 FOMO is often associated with social media sites, as seeing peoples’ account updates correlates with heightened feelings of FOMO.
 People want to feel as though they are constantly included by checking their cell phone notifications and others’ social media status updates.
 According to TrustPulse, 69% of millennials have experienced FOMO, and 56% of people who experience FOMO are 18-30 year old.

 Spending about 30 minutes on social media is healthy.
 However, when you get to the level of spending hours on social media, it can have negative effects for one’s body and mind.
 The side effects of excessive social media use include social media fatigue (mental exhaustion from social media), lack of sleep, eyesight deterioration, decreased attention span, and lack of in-person socialization.

 FOMO has a great effect on a person’s mental health and emotional wellbeing.
 Someone who is suffering from FOMO may have a lack of confidence, increased stress, and fatigue.
 It may also cause people to ask themselves on a daily basis what’s lacking in their lives, and possibly make them feel inadequate.